 - Increase audience engagement, allowing them to connect with you and the purpose of the presentation.
 64% of people believe that a flexible presentation with two-way interaction is more engaging than a linear presentation.

 - Improve retention capacity.
-68% of people say that it’s easier to remember the information when the presentation is interactive.
+68% say that it’s easier to remember the information when the presentation is interactive.

 - Help in connecting better with your audience through real-time feedback, voting and Q&As.

 - Act as a break from the routine and give participants a chance to have an enjoyable experience.